julianstephens/useful-recipes/wsl-backup/README.md

 Ensure all variables are set in the 'Variables' section of `backup.ps1`

-**Note**: If you are not using FTP for remote backups, comment out the 'Upload backup via FTP' section
+**Note**: If you are not using remote backups, comment out the 'Upload backup via FTP' section

 ```sh
 .\backup.ps1